chainwikinet/wikijs-farm-content/Risks.md

 Last few days PeckShield has done a sanity check of Harvest Finance smart contracts, so far no serious business logic issue was found.
 In the next several weeks, we will conduct a full security audit of the smart contracts. [@harvest_finance](https://twitter.com/harvest_finance) #DeFiFarming

 **Why is this relevant for me?**
-When you deposit your funds on https://harvest.finance/ they get deposited in our smart contract.
+When you deposit your funds on https://harvest.finance/ they get deposited in the smart contract.

 ## Composability